 The Lake Lodge cabins were very nice and had everything I needed: a clean bed, a heater, and a clean bathroom.
 We had no television, no phone service, and no Wifi !
 It was quite literally a quiet little “Cabin In the Woods,” and it was a dream come true for me.
 My roommates were a little less enthused but they still loved the cabin and location nonetheless.
 I helped them sleep at night by reading them Yellowstone ghost stories from a book I bought in a gift shop there.
 It was fun !
 Oh, and I was completely obsessed by the little bear soap toiletry !
 SO cute!

 We began our adventures in Mammoth where you can take different pathways to view the calcite terraces and rock formations.
 I really wanted to reach out and touch these amazing features just to see if they truly existed!
 In Mammoth you can also find the park headquarters, along with numerous amenities, and the iconic Roosevelt Arch.

 We got so lucky with how the weather turned out for us while we were there!
+We arrived in October, a week or two after the busy Summer season (June-September), right before many of the accommodations and restaurants closed for the cold season (November- March).
 I was reading up on what to expect with the weather before we left and the consensus was that the weather would be unpredictable.
 The first few days we were greeted with a light snowfall.
 Being a girl born and raised in Southern California I was amazed and giddy at the prospect of seeing snow!
 All I wanted to do was play in it.
 Then, as the week progressed the sun came out to greet us !